encode/starlette/docs/third-party-packages.md

 ### Starlette API

-Link: <a href="https://github.com/PeRDy/starlette-api" target="_blank">https://github.com/PeRDy/starlette-api</a>
+<a href="https://github.com/PeRDy/starlette-api" target="_blank">Github</a>

 That library aims to bring a layer on top of Starlette framework to provide useful mechanism for building APIs.
 It's based on API Star, inheriting some nice ideas like:

 * **Schema system** based on [Marshmallow](https://github.com/marshmallow-code/marshmallow/) that allows to **declare** the inputs and outputs of endpoints and provides a reliable way of **validate** data against those schemas.
 * **Dependency Injection** that ease the process of managing parameters needed in endpoints.
 * **Components** as the base of the plugin ecosystem, allowing you to create custom or use those already defined in your endpoints, injected as parameters.
 * **Starlette ASGI** objects like `Request`, `Response`, `Session` and so on are defined as components and ready to be injected in your endpoints.
 * **Auto generated API schema** using OpenAPI standard.
 It uses the schema system of your endpoints to extract all the necessary information to generate your API Schema.
 * **Auto generated docs** providing a [Swagger UI](https://swagger.io/tools/swagger-ui/) or [ReDocs](https://rebilly.github.io/ReDoc/) endpoint.